Background pattern

 5. Storage of AGRASTAT

-AGRASTAT is used to help facilitate blood flow to the heart, and to prevent chest pain and heart attacks.
-It works by preventing the aggregation of platelets, cells found in the blood, and that form blood clots.
+AGRASTAT is used to help improve blood flow to the heart and prevent chest pain and heart attacks.
+It works by preventing the aggregation of platelets, cells that are found in the blood and form blood clots.

-This medication may also be used in patients whose veins are dilated with a balloon (percutaneous coronary intervention or PCI).
-This is a procedure that is achieved with the implantation of a small tube (stent) to improve blood flow to the heart.
+This medicine may also be used in patients whose veins are dilated with a balloon (percutaneous coronary intervention or PCI).
+This is a procedure that involves the implantation of a small tube (stent) to improve blood flow to the heart.

 AGRASTAT is intended to be used with aspirin and unfractionated heparin.

-2. What you need to know before starting to use AGRASTAT
+2. What you need to know before you use AGRASTAT

-• If you are allergic (hypersensitive) to tirofiban or any of the other components of AGRASTAT (listed in section 6).
+• If you are allergic (hypersensitive) to tirofiban or any of the other ingredients of AGRASTAT (listed in section 6)

-• If you have an internal bleeding or a history of internal bleeding in the last 30 days.
+• If you have internal bleeding or a history of internal bleeding in the last 30 days

-• If you have a low platelet count (thrombocytopenia) or blood clotting disorders.
+• If you have a low platelet count (thrombocytopenia) or blood coagulation disorders

-• If you developed thrombocytopenia while being treated with AGRASTAT or another medication in the same therapeutic group.
+• If you developed thrombocytopenia while being treated with AGRASTAT or another medicine in the same therapeutic group

-• If you have a history of stroke in the last 30 days or any history of hemorrhagic stroke.
+• If you have had a stroke in the last 30 days or any history of hemorrhagic stroke

-• If you have had a major trauma or major surgery in the last six weeks.
+• If you have had major trauma or major surgery in the last six weeks

-Your doctor will review your medical history to see if you have a higher risk of experiencing side effects associated with the use of this medication.
+Your doctor will review your medical history to see if you have a higher risk of side effects associated with the use of this medicine

 Warnings and precautions

-Consult your doctor before starting to use AGRASTAT, if you have or have had:
+Talk to your doctor before starting AGRASTAT if you have or have had:

 • Any allergy

-• Severe trauma or major surgery in the last three months.
+• Major trauma or major surgery in the last 3 months

-• Ulcer in the stomach or intestine (duodenum) in the last three months.
+• Stomach or intestinal ulcer (duodenum) in the last 3 months

-• Recent hemorrhagic disorder (in the last year) such as bleeding in the stomach or intestine, or blood in the urine or stool.
+• Recent bleeding disorder (in the last year) such as bleeding in the stomach or intestine, or blood in the urine or feces

-• Pericarditis (inflammation of the membrane that covers the heart).
+• Inflammation of the membrane that surrounds the heart (pericarditis)

-• Insertion of a special intravenous catheter under the clavicle in the last 24 hours.
+• Insertion of a special intravenous catheter under the collarbone in the last 24 hours

-• Cardiogenic shock (low blood pressure due to heart failure)
+• Low blood pressure due to heart failure (cardiogenic shock)

 • Liver disorder